steve1281/wpf_hello_world/README.md

 - you can print to the visual studio debug using *Trace.Writeln("message");*
 - you can tell the project to launch a console, and then use *Console.Writeln ...*

+Adding a branch:

+- IDE has tools for this, or just *git checkout -b link_understanding_basics*
+-